temporalio/documentation/docs-src/python/how-to-emit-metrics-in-python.md

   - python
 ---

-Metrics in Python are configured globally, therefore you should set a Prometheus endpoint before any other Temporal code.
+Metrics in Python are configured globally; therefore, you should set a Prometheus endpoint before any other Temporal code.

 The following example exposes a Prometheus endpoint on port `9000`.